r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

    sessions -v
 ```

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **post_handler.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **post_handler.rc**
 ```
    setg RESOURCE /root/gather.rc
       use exploit/multi/handler